 You can check out our recommended best kids fishing pole here

 As with anything where kids are involved, being well prepared will make the day go smoothly.
 Kit your kids out in dark-colored, long-sleeved T-shirts so they blend in and are protected from bugs and sunburn.

 Take some extra layers and waterproofs and even a spare change of clothes.
 But most of all, take a confident and positive attitude, and you’ll all have loads of fun!

 If you need some help choosing the best kids fishing pole, check out our guide to the best fishing rods for kids here.

 Where should you go fishing?

-It’s easy to find fishing spots for kids fishing: Just type in ‘fishing with kids near me’ or even ‘fishing farm near me’ into Google, and loads of results will pop up.
+It’s easy to find fishing spots for kids fishing (just look out for children only spots) : Just type in ‘fishing with kids near me’ or even ‘fishing farm near me’ into Google, and loads of results will pop up.
 You don’t have to travel far – you’ll find plenty of opportunities nearby.